 Incentives in Colorado:

 - Charge Ahead Colorado typically has three application rounds per year in January, May and October.
-The next round of funding opens in October.
-Public and private entities interested in installing a level II or DC fast charging station to apply.
+The next round of funding opens in April.
+Public and private entities interested in installing a level II or DC fast charging station to apply. more information for Charge Ahead is available here.
 Denver Metro Clean Cities can help you with your grant application.
 Contact us for more info.

 - Looking for Federal funding opportunities or funds in other states?
 Check the Alternative Fuels Data Center Laws and Incentives Database.